 Remains found in Nebraska and Missouri identified as missing Wisconsin brothers

-Authorities confirmed Friday that human remains found in Missouri and Nebraska are those of two Wisconsin brothers who were last seen visiting a farm in July.
+Authorities confirmed Friday that human remains found in Missouri and Nebraska are those of two Wisconsin brothers who were last seen visiting a Missouri farm in July.

-The remains of Nicholas Diemel, 35, were found in Caldwell County, Mo, and those of Justin Diemel, 24, were recovered in Lincoln, Neb., the Caldwell County Sheriff's Office in Missouri said.
+The remains of Nicholas Diemel, 35, were found in Caldwell County, Mo, and those of Justin Diemel, 24, were recovered in Lincoln, Neb., the Caldwell County Sheriff's Office said.
 The identifications were made through dental records.

 Garland "Joey" Nelson is charged with first-degree murder in the death of the brothers.
-He owns the Caldwell County farm where the remains of Nicholas Diemel was found earlier this year.
+He owns the Caldwell County farm where the remains of Nicholas Diemel were found earlier this year.

 ESCAPED MISSOURI INMATE CAUGHT LIVING IN MAKESHIFT HUT 'OFF THE GRID' IN DELAWARE, INVESTIGATORS SAY